Spin resonance without spin splitting: Abstract

 \section{Abstract}

-We predict that an excitationless Coulomb-blockaded quantum dot develops a nonequilibrium spin-precession resonance when embedded into a spin valve. \new{At resonance the spin-valve effect is mitigated.
-The resonance} can be detected by stationary $dI/dV_b$ spectroscopy and by oscillations in the time-averaged current using a gate-pulsing scheme.
-The generic noncollinearity of the ferromagnets and junction asymmetry allows for an all-electric determination of spin injection, anisotropy of spin relaxation, and exchange field. \new{We investigate the impact of a nearby superconductor on the resonance position.}
+We predict that a single-level quantum dot without discernible splitting of its spin states develops a spin-precession resonance in charge transport when embedded into a spin valve. \newer{The resonance occurs in the generic situation of Coulomb blockaded transport with ferromagnetic leads whose polarizations deviate from perfect antiparallel alignment.} The resonance appears when \new{electrically tuning} the interaction-induced exchange field perpendicular to one of the \new{polarizations} -- a simple condition relying on vectors in contrast to usual resonance conditions associated with energy splittings.
+The spin resonance can be detected by stationary $dI/dV$ spectroscopy and by oscillations in the time-averaged current using a gate-pulsing scheme.
+The generic noncollinearity of the ferromagnets and junction asymmetry allow for an all-electric determination of the spin-injection asymmetry, the anisotropy of spin relaxation, and the magnitude of the exchange field.
+We also investigate the impact of a nearby superconductor on the resonance position.
+Our simplistic model turns out to be generic for a broad class of coherent few-level quantum systems.